popphp/pop-file/README.md

 * The directory
 * Full path flag
 * Recursive flag
-* Flag to not include other directories
+* Flag to not include only files but not directories

 ##### Emptying a directory